Time Temp [°C] Humidity [%RH] 2021-01-31 15:00:00 2.79615 65.0923 2021-01-31 15:30:00 1.182 70.46 2021-01-31 16:00:00 0.90467 75.36 2021-01-31 16:30:00 0.56 75.8733 2021-01-31 17:00:00 0.0286667 80.5067 2021-01-31 17:30:00 -0.499333 84.76 2021-01-31 18:00:00 -0.926 89.06 2021-01-31 18:30:00 -1.14067

 Data accumulation and statistical summary

 Sensorlogger is able to read values from Tinkerforge sensors and JSON structures in user-defined time intervals.
-After reading, these values can be forwarded immediately to an MQTT broker or HomeMatic CCU (the XML-API is used to set system variables using their ISE-ID).
+After reading, these values can be forwarded immediately to MQTT brokers or to a HomeMatic CCU (the XML-API is used to set system variables using their ISE-ID).
 The values are also stored internally until they become irrelevant for any further statistical analysis.

 Data can also be received via interrupts, for example from Tinkerforge IO bricklets or via subscriptions to MQTT topics.